-The common feature of these results is that they all require a parametric model for $x_t$ .
-For instance, Nowak (1992, 1993) assumes that $x_t$ are VARMA processes.
+The common feature of these results is that they all require a parametric model for x_t .
+For instance, Nowak (1992, 1993) assume that x_t are VARMA processes.
 Parametric identification when the data are correctly observed dates back to Koopmans (1953) and Fisher (1963).
-Measurement errors impose the additional requirement that the model for $x_t$ has to be specified.
-This is restrictive if $x_t$ 's are thought to be determined outside of the system defined by Model-y.
+Measurement errors impose the additional requirement that the model for x_t has to be specified.
+This is restrictive if x_t 's are thought to be determined outside of the system defined by Model-y.

-An alternative to MIMO models is state space systems that explicitly allow for measurement noise.
+An alternative to MIMO models are state space systems that explicitly allow for measurement noise.
 Sargent (1989) shows how the Kalman filter can be used when the variables in a dynamic model are subject to autoregressive measurement errors.
-But, much like the MIMO models, the process for every variable in the model needs to be completely specified.
+But much like the MIMO models, the process for every variable in the model needs to be completely specified.
 There are in fact relatively few identification results for which the exogenous variables are not explicitly modeled.
-Solo (1986) considers an Autoregressive-Moving Average Models with Exogenous Variables (ARMAX) model without imposing assumptions on the exogenous variable and shows that the identification conditions agree with those derived by Maravall (1979) with parametric assumptions on the exogenous process.
-Our approach is similar in spirit to Solo (1986), with several considerations in mind.
+Solo (1986) considers an ARMAX model without imposing assumptions on the exogenous variable and shows that the identification conditions agree with those derived by Maravall (1979) with parametric assumptions on the exogenous process.
+Our approach is similar in spirit to Solo (1986) with several considerations in mind.

-First, if the primitive shocks of a structural VAR were to be subsequently recovered from the reduced-form errors $u_t$ , then $u_t$ needs to be separated from the measurement noise $\epsilon_t^y$ .
-Considering the composite error $\epsilon_t^{y}$ as in MIMO systems is not enough.
+First, if the primitive shocks of a structural VAR were to be subsequently recovered from the reduced form errors u_t , then u_t needs to be separated from the measurement noise ε_t^y .
+Considering the composite error ε_t^{y} as in MIMO systems is not enough.
 Second, we restrict attention to VARX models because VARMAX models are rarely used in economic applications.
-Requiring $u_t$ to be white noise rules out observational equivalence that may arise from common factors between A(L) and $u_t$ .
+Requiring u_t to be white noise rules out observational equivalence that may arise from common factors between A(L) and u_t .
 Third, we do not specify the distribution of the measurement errors or of the exogenous variables.
-The only restriction is that the measurement errors are necessary in view of the result of Anderson and Deistler (1984).
-One can think of this limited information approach as a semiparametric setup in which the distribution of the measurement errors and the exogenous variables is the nonparametric part of the model.
+The only restriction is that the measurement errors are scalar ARMA processes.
+Parametric assumptions on the measurement errors are necessary in view of the result of Anderson and Deistler (1984).
+One can think of this limited information approach as a semi-parametric setup in which the distribution of the measurement errors and the exogenous variables are the nonparametric part of the model.